socketsupply/socket/CONTRIBUTING.md

 ### Creating an issue
 - If you think you have found a bug, Please [open an issue](https://github.com/socketsupply/socket/issues/new) and make sure that you select the correct template and follow the given instructions while creating an issue.
 - You can search through existing issues to see if there is a similar one [reported](https://github.com/socketsupply/socket/issues).
-You can also search through closed issues as it may have been closed with a solution.
+You can also search through closed issues as they may have been closed with a solution.
 - Please detail all the steps necessary to reproduce the issue you are running into, so we can easily diagnose and fix your issue.
-- If you can't find something on this guide or you have any questions, please feel free to join our [Discord](https://discord.com/invite/YPV32gKCsH)
+- If you can't find something in this guide or you have any questions, please feel free to join our [Discord](https://discord.com/invite/YPV32gKCsH)

 ### Making Pull requests
-Before submitting a pull request, please follow these step:
+Before submitting a pull request, please follow these steps:
 - [Create an issue](https://github.com/socketsupply/socket/issues/new) if one has not already been created.
 - call out a reviewer to look at and merge your code, this helps our team to keep track of the pull request and make sure there isn't duplicated effort.